✓ Updated May 2026

 Essential Travel Tips

-Don't just stick to the main tourist restaurants!
-Wander down the smaller alleyways, especially around the Central Market, to find incredible local eateries serving authentic Hoi An specialties like Cao Lau and White Rose dumplings for a fraction of the price.
-Look for places packed with locals – that's always a good sign.
+Don't just stick to the main tourist restaurants in the Ancient Town; venture into the smaller alleyways for authentic Cao Lau and White Rose dumplings.
+Look for places packed with locals – that's always a good sign!
+Try Banh Mi Phuong for a legendary sandwich, but be prepared for a queue.

-Pack light, breathable clothing made of natural fabrics like cotton or linen, as Hoi An can be very hot and humid, especially from May to August.
-Don't forget a wide-brimmed hat, sunglasses, and reef-safe sunscreen, as you'll likely spend time on nearby An Bang beach.
+Pack light, breathable clothing made from natural fabrics like cotton or linen, as it gets very humid and hot.
+Don't forget a wide-brimmed hat, sunglasses, and reef-safe sunscreen if you plan on visiting the nearby islands like Cham Island.

 One Travel Essential Almost Everyone Forgets